 The Mexican Gold Azteca page gives more information about the coins and allows you to compare current prices.

-The Casa de Moneda de México produced the Mexican Gold Hidalgo coins between 1905 and 1959 in the denominations of 10 Peso (0.2411 oz), 5 Peso (0.1205 oz), 2.5 Peso (0.0603 oz) and 2 Peso (0.0482 oz).
+The Casa de Moneda de México produced the Mexican Gold Hidalgo between 1905 and 1959 in the denominations of 10 Peso (0.2411 oz), 5 Peso (0.1205 oz), 2.5 Peso (0.0603 oz) and 2 Peso (0.0482 oz).
 Not all denominations were minted in every year and there were various mintage interruptions during this period.
 The coins are composed of 90% gold and 10% copper.
 The four smallest denominations of the Mexican Gold Pesos are named after Don Miguel Hidalgo y Costilla whose portrait appears on the obverse of all except the 2 Peso coins.
 The reverse of the coins shows an eagle on top of a cactus holding a serpent, just like on the Centenarios.

 The Mexican Gold Hidalgo page gives more information about the coins and allows you to compare current prices.

 The Mexican Silver Libertad coins are struck out of 99.9% fine silver since 1982 by the Casa de Moneda de México.
-The coins bear the same design of the Angel of Independence as the Gold Libertad coins.
-That design originated with the historic 50 Peso Gold Centenario coins.
-The Silver Libertads exist in many different sizes ranging from 1/20 oz all the way up to 1 kg.
+The coins bear the same design of the Angel of Independence as the Mexican Gold Libertad coins.
+That design originated with the historic Mexican 50 Peso gold coins.
+Silver Libertads are issued in many different sizes ranging from 1/20 oz all the way up to 1 kg.
 The coins don't have an official face value but are nevertheless legal tender in Mexico.
 Both brilliant uncirculated and proof coins are available.
 Compared with other silver bullion coins, proof coins make up an unusually large share of the total mintage of the coins.
 Three types of finish exist for the 1 kg coins are only available with a proof-like finish.

 The Mexican Silver Libertad page gives more information about the coins and allows you to compare current prices.